adireddy/adireddy.github.io/_posts/2014-11-02-openfl-in-flash-cc.md

 ---
 layout: post
-title: Haxe/OpenFL will soon be integrated with Flash CC IDE.
+title: Haxe/OpenFL will soon be integrated with Flash CC IDE
 ---

 With the new “[Custom platform support](http://www.adobe.com/uk/products/flash/features.html)” in Flash Professional CC, Haxe/OpenFL will soon be available in Flash IDE which is a great news for Haxe developers.